 Andrew Wood has been Chair of the Board since April 2016.
 He has over forty years’ experience in the global real estate sector.
 Most recently he was a founding shareholder and Director of MGPA, a real estate investment management business that had approximately US$12 billion under management and was sold to Blackrock in October 2013.
 Andrew retired from the business at the end of 2013.
 Andrew was a Counsellor of Real Estate and a Fellow of the Royal Institution of Chartered Surveyors.
 Apart from his involvement with Restless Development, Andrew is a Director of Outside Perspective Project and a Director of the Shoreline Arts Association.
 Andrew joined the Restless Development USA Board of Directors in 2015 and heads up their Fundraising Committee.

-Josh works in finance at FBR Capital Markets, and previously worked for more than 10 years in sales and trading at Bear Stearns and J.P Morgan.
+Josh works in finance at B. Riley FBR, primarily an investment bank and institutional broker dealer with offices in New York, San Francisco, Los Angeles, and Washington D.C.
+Josh is the head the Event Driven Group for the firm.
+He previously worked for more than 10 years in sales and trading at Bear Stearns and J.P Morgan.
 Josh participated in two challenge events to raise money for Restless Development, the Mount Kilimanjaro climb in 2010 and the Nepal Trek in 2011.
 Josh joined the Restless Development US Board in October 2012.

 Katy Barksdale is the co-founder the Rockdale Foundation, established in 1994.
 The Rockdale Foundation is a private family foundation with a grant making emphasis in the areas of education, ethical leadership, and community.
 In addition to her leadership on the foundation, Ms. Barksdale has been actively involved in the Atlanta community for the past two decades.
 Ms. Barksdale serves on the Boards of the Community Foundation of Greater Atlanta and the John H. and Wilhelmina D. Harland Charitable Foundation.
 She is a member of the Steering Committee for the International Education Funders Group.
 She is a trustee of the Boys and Girls Club of Metro Atlanta and a member of the Atlanta Rotary Club.
 Ms. Barksdale previously practiced law, worked at CNN, The Southern Company, and was Deputy Press Secretary to U.S. Senate Majority Leader Howard Baker and Press Assistant to Sen. Herman E. Talmadge of Georgia.
 Ms. Barksdale completed two terms on the Atlanta Board of Education and served as Chair.
 She also served as Chair of Teach For America Atlanta, the Boys and Girls Club of Metro Atlanta, and Perimeter College Foundation.
 She was awarded the Silver Medallion Award of Boys and Girls Clubs of America, was named a Hometown Hero of Atlanta and a YWCA Woman of Achievement.
 She received her J.D. degree from Emory University School of Law, attended Hollins College, and earned her B.A. degree from the University of Georgia.
 Ms. Barksdale joined the Board of Directors of Restless Development USA in 2015.